martymarkenson/beehiiv-mcp/README.md

    ![Configure MCP Environment](screenshots/configure-mcp.png)

-4. Use it in Claude Code
+4. Use it in Claude Desktop app
-   - Open a Claude chat (Claude Code) and ask something like: "Use the Beehiiv MCP to fetch subscribers".
+   - Open a chat and ask something like: "Use the Beehiiv MCP to fetch subscribers".
    - You can also verify tools are available via the Extensions view.

 Note: The MCP bundle file is included at the repository root as `beehiiv-mcp.mcpb`.
 If you build from source, you can continue to use the JSON-based configuration below as an alternative to the bundle.